threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 exec: /usr/bin/dockerd --data-root /mnt/data/docker
 ```

 This file will run the [dockerd daemon](https://docs.docker.com/engine/reference/commandline/dockerd/) which is the persistent process that manages containers.
-We also note that it sets the data to be stored in the directory **/mnt/data/docker**.
+We also note that it sets the data to be stored in the directory **/mnt/data/docker**, which is important because we will mount a virtual disk there that will provide better performance, especially for Docker's storage driver.

 ### nextcloud.yaml